Graduate Student Research Symposium

 Director of General Chemistry, University of Minnesota (retired)

 Barbara Edgar received a bachelor's degree in chemistry from the University of Minnesota, Duluth, where she conducted research on the stability of lanthanide complexes in aqueous solution with Professor Larry C. Thompson.
-She received her doctorate in inorganic chemistry at the University of Minnesota, where she carried out nuclear magnetic resonance studies of stereochemically nonrigid complexes of divalent Fe and Ru under the direction of Professor Lou Pignolet.
+She received her doctorate in inorganic chemistry at the University of Minnesota, Twin Cities, where she carried out nuclear magnetic resonance studies of stereochemically nonrigid complexes of divalent Fe and Ru under the direction of Professor Lou Pignolet.

 Barbara Edgar spent her entire career in academic settings, teaching chemistry at what was then North Hennepin Community College, Macalester College, and the University of Minnesota, Twin Cities.
 She retired from the position of director of General Chemistry at the University of Minnesota in 2007.